External Constraint Handling for Solving Optimal Control Problems with Simultaneous Approaches and Interior Point Methods: Introduction

 \section{Introduction}

-Optimal control has been a very popular method for a wide range of applications, thanks to its capability to handle various types of constraints systematically.
-When formulating the optimal control problem (OCP), it is common practice to impose a large number of equality and inequality constraints to ensure all mission specifications are fulfilled.
-However, for the solution obtained, it is often the case that only a small subset of all the imposed constraints will actually be active.
+Optimal control has been very popular for a wide range of applications, thanks to its ability to handle various types of constraints systematically.
+When formulating the optimal control problem (OCP), it is common practice to impose a large number of constraints to ensure all mission specifications are fulfilled.
+However, for the solution obtained, it is often the case that only a small subset of the imposed inequality constraints will actually be active.
 Furthermore, even for the ones in this small subset, the duration for which each constraint is active is generally much shorter than the time dimension of the OCP.
+One example would be for the design of flight control systems: although all limits of the flight envelope need to be specified in the problem formulation for safety requirements, only in rare (abnormal) situations is it the case that some limits will be reached.

-In numerical optimal control, the OCPs are transcribed into sparse nonlinear programming (NLP) problems and solved thereafter.
-The main computation overheads for NLP iterations are associated with solving the linear systems formulated based on the optimality conditions.
-Since the computational complexity is directly related to the dimension of the linear system, and the size of the system is mainly governed by the number of constraints, there exist significant computational benefits to not include the inactive constraints in the problem formulation.
+In numerical optimal control, the OCPs are transcribed into sparse nonlinear programming (NLP) problems.
+A distinction can be made here between simultaneous and sequential approaches, depending on whether all or just the control trajectories are discretized as decision variables \cite{biegler2007overview}.
+For this work, we focus on the simultaneous approach.

+The main computational overheads for solving the NLP problems are directly related to the number of decision variables and constraints.
+Thus there exist significant computational benefits to exclude inactive constraints in the problem formulation.
 One possibility is to only include the constraints that are determined to be active.
-Based on this, an external strategy for the implementation of path constraints with active-set based NLP solvers has been proposed \cite{chung2009external}.
+Based on this, an external strategy for the handling of path constraints with active-set based NLP solvers has been proposed in~\cite{chung2009external}.
 The idea is to first solve the unconstrained problem and determine which constraints are likely to be active based on constraint violations.
-These constraints are then added back in the OCP and the problem is repetitively solved until all initial sets of constraints are satisfied.
-However, a fundamental problem arises when trying to implement the same idea on interior point method (IPM) based solvers, since good performance of the IPM solvers hinges on the initial point to be feasible, or at least close to feasible \cite{gondzio2016crash}.
+These constraints are then added in the OCP and the problem is repetitively solved until all original constraints are satisfied.
+However, a fundamental problem arises when implementing the same idea on interior point method (IPM) based solvers, since good performance hinges on the initial point to be feasible, or at least close to feasible \cite{gondzio2016crash}.